 The essence of Wing Chun revolves around three main components: a 108-movement form called the Little Idea form, the practice of "Sticking hands," and an application section for defense against various attacks, such as hitting, kicking, grabbing, and weapon attacks.
 Contrary to being just a style of fighting, Wing Chun serves as a collection of principles and training methods drawn from various Chinese martial arts.
 Its purpose is to enable practitioners to acquire fighting skills efficiently, especially when facing one or more opponents.
 Wing Chun's combat style is closer to that of boxing rather than wrestling, presenting a blend of western boxing and western fencing techniques.

-Eventually one has to test the waters with their art to find out what you really know and can apply.
-So in 1987 Ray ventured out to meet and take lessons from many teachers and had the privilege and honor to meet such well known teachers as: Wang Kiu, Wong Shun Leung, Tsui Shan Ting, Kenneth Chung, Eddie Chong, Emin Boztepe, Chung Kwok Chow, Ben Der, Ted Lucay Lucay, Herman Siwanda, Henry Huang, Jessie Glover, Chung Kwok Chow, Robert Chu, Ralph Haenel and a variety of other teachers.
+He moved to Victoria in 1978, where he continued to study both Tai Chi, Wing Chun and also Escrima under Dr. Dom Lopez and Modern Arnis under Fred Shadian, Remy Presas and a little from Bobby Taboada.
+All of these teachers were at the master level.
+He also sought out and took lessons from many and had the privilege and honor to meet such well known teachers as: Wang Kiu, Wong Shun Leung, Tsui Shan Ting, Kenneth Chung, Eddie Chong, Emin Boztepe, Chung Kwok Chow, Ben Der, Ted Lucay Lucay, Herman Siwanda, Henry Huang, Jessie Glover, Chung Kwok Chow, Robert Chu, Ralph Haenel and a variety of other teachers.
+Ray’s vast experience and knowledge in Martial Arts is sorely missed!

 For your first martial arts class it is best to come in loose pants or narrow legged shorts and a t-shirt.
 Jewelry, phones, toys, or other personal items should be left outside of the workout floor or mat area.
 Please bring comfortable athletic footwear.
 Please bring your own water bottle.

-Instructor: Reza Terani
+Instructor: Reza Terani & Kim Chan

 Reza learned the hard way both on the street and in the military and under the brutal English training method where broken noses and bleeding lips were the everyday norm.